bobmonsour/faustotasca/src/pages/los-angeles.md

 <span class="intro">Farmers and Merchants Bank </span>Although the Redondo Beach branch of the Farmers and Merchants Bank still stands at the location indicated by 1915 photographs, the bank building no longer exists.
 Photographs of the current Farmers and Merchants Bank located at 1333 Pacific Coast Highway is slick and modern, and gives no indication of the bank’s origins or history.
 Sadly, the mural by Fausto Tasca has also disappeared.

 {{ imageSingle(
-'los-angeles/Mural.jpg',
+'Mural.jpg',
-'"The Discovery of Our Great California", -a mural to adorn the walls of, -Farmers and Merchants National Bank, Redondo Beach, -Photographer unknown, -Photo, Archive of the Tasca Estate')
+'"The Discovery of Our Great California", -a mural to adorn the walls of, -Farmers and Merchants National Bank, Redondo Beach, -From the Los Angeles Times, September 3, 1922, -Photo, Archive of the Tasca Estate')
 }}

 {{ imageSingle(
-'los-angeles/FandMMural.jpg',
+'FandMMural.jpg',
 '"The Discovery of Our Great California", finished mural, -Photographer unknown, -Photo, Archive of the Tasca Estate') }}

 <span class="intro">Cabrini Chapel </span>Fausto Tasca designed the interior spaces for the chapel at Villa Cabrini.
 In the 1950’s the chapel near Duarte, California was razed, and the property sold.
 The only traces of Fausto’s paintings for the chapel are the watercolor sketches shown below

 {{ imagePair(
-'los-angeles/MartyrdomAgatha.jpg',
+'MartyrdomAgatha.jpg',
-'Martyrdom of St. Agatha, -watercolor concept sketch for Cabrini Chapel, -date unknown, -Archive of the Tasca Estate', 'los-angeles/Sketch-for-Cabrini-Chapel.jpg',
+'Martyrdom of St. Agatha, -watercolor concept sketch for Cabrini Chapel, -date unknown, -Archive of the Tasca Estate', 'Sketch-for-Cabrini-Chapel.jpg',
 'Main altar, -watercolor concept sketch for Cabrini Chapel, -date unknown, -Archive of the Tasca Estate') }}

-<span class="intro">Other Los Angeles Commissions</span>
+<span class="intro">Other Los Angeles Commissions </span>Fausto worked in Southern California from about 1920 until his death in 1937.
+During those years he worked on different kinds of projects, from those he completed for arts organizations as well as projects for libraries and banks.

 {{ imageSingle(
-'los-angeles/MInerva.jpg',
+'Minerva.jpg',
 'International Artists\' Club, -date unknown, -Archive of the Tasca Estate') }}

 <div id="redondo-library">
 {{ imageSingle(
-'los-angeles/RedondLibraryWindow.jpg',
+'RedondLibraryWindow.jpg',
 'Redondo Beach Public Library, -Stained glass window, -Photographer unknown, date unknown, -Archive of the Tasca Estate') }}
 </div>